abhyuday1080/Railway-Management-System/README.md

 # Railway-Management-System
 Railway Management System website.
 Used SQL, HTML, CSS and PHP.

-## To install and run on your pc:-
+## To install and run on your PC:-

-1)Sign up and sign in in your sql database.
+* Sign up and sign in in your SQL database.

-2)Run railway.sql and save databse.
+* Run railway.sql and save database.

-3)Add your sql password and user name in indicated portion of db.php file.
+* Add your SQL password and user name in an indicated portion of the db.php file.

-4)Make sure you have active sql database connection.
-To do so you can use local server solution software like xampp which is open source and easy to use , or deploy site on a web server connected to sql.
+* Make sure you have an active SQL database connection.
+To do so you can use local server solution software like xampp which is open source and easy to use, or deploy site on a web server connected to SQL.

 ## For deploying on local host using xampp:-

-a)Navigate to folder where xampp is installed.
-Inside, there is afolder named htdocs, make a folder named railway there.
-Path would look something like this-"~\xampp\htdocs\railway\".
-Place the the project files in this folder.
+* Navigate to the folder where xampp is installed.
+Inside, there is a folder named htdocs, make a folder named railway there.
+The path would look like this-"~\xampp\htdocs\railway\".
+Place the project files in this folder.

-b)Go to xampp control panel and make sure mysql service is in running state.
+* Go to xampp control panel and make sure MySQL service is in a running state.

-c)Open index.htm in your browser.
+* Open index.htm in your browser.

-5)Finally run index.htm and enjoy!
+* Finally run index.htm and enjoy!